-- 1. be MAAC members in good standing. - 2. be members of New Hamburg RC Club, or an invited guest of New Hamburg RC Club and - 3. agree to follow the MAAC Safety code and all other site rules.
+- 1. Be MAAC members in good standing. - 2. be members of Northumberland Electric Aviators Inc. and - 3.
+Agree to follow the MAAC Safety code and all other site rules.

 Any MAAC member attending an Event at this site must agree to attend any modeller briefing, or otherwise read and follow all site/Event rules.
 The site operator is responsible to take reasonable steps to ensure a modeller briefing occurs for each modeller using the site.